fholstege/JSE-replicate/README.md

 # Removing Spurious Concepts Via Joint Subspace Estimation

 This folder contains the code that was used for the paper 'Removing Spurious Concepts Via Joint Subspace Estimation'.
+The repository is licensed under the terms of the BSD-3 license.

 In order to replicate results from the paper, the following steps need to be taken.